Table of Contents

 This leadership style could work if your company is in a highly competitive market, such as telecommunications, or if your major concentration is outbound sales.
 Consider the following ideas from a company owner:

-“The best leadership style for small business owners1648397219_555_Top-10-Best-Management-Styles-%E2%80%93-And-Which-Ones-To is absolutely the ‘Cersei Lannister (Game Of Thrones) style’!
+“The best leadership style for small business owners is absolutely the ‘Cersei Lannister (Game Of Thrones) style’!
 This approach dominates all others because as a small business owner you bear the ultimate responsibility for mastering your competitive landscape and industry rivalries.
 To not only survive, but thrive, you must develop and execute this leadership style to dominate your competition.
 This leadership strategy is not ideal in a business that wishes to continue the status quo.”

 Founder of Virtual CFO Advisors, Gerald Ratigan, CMA, CPA